Financial Aid Recipient

 Official Withdraw from the College

 Students receiving federal aid who withdraw from school before the 60% of the semester, may owe a portion of the aid already received for the semester.
 This is determined by the financial aid office and prorated according to the federal guidelines.
 Students will be notified in writing as to the repayment amount.
-If a student fails to make the repayment, the student’s account will be referred to the U.S. Department of Education for collection.
-This must be repaid before any additional federal aid can be awarded at any college.
+This must be repaid before enrolling for a subsequent semester.

 A student’s withdrawal date is always the student’s last date of attendance.
 Students who stop attending without notification are still subject to review and may have a portion of their aid returned if they failed to complete at least 60% of all enrolled classes.